-The Lifecore R88 Rowing Machine is a combination of two great rowing machine styles.
+The LifeCore R88 Rowing Machine is a great combination of resistance styles.

 Users enjoy the benefits of each resistance type such as the resistance being both ‘variable’ and ‘adjustable’ and also being less noisy.

-However, there are a few small issues users mentioned which I describe below.
+While these features all sound great, there are a few small issues users mentioned which I describe throughout this review.

 The LifeCore R88 Rowing Machine is a combination of both air and magnetic resistance.

 Air and magnetic resistance are two very popular resistance types used when constructing rowing machines and their combination offers a very unique style.

 Air rowers create resistance by pulling the rowing handle and spinning a flywheel.
 As the flywheel spins faster, more wind is created, and thus more resistance.